ginaglezi2000/FarmUCD/README.md

 ### SARS-CoV-2 project
 Will need to align sets of viruses against reference virus (such as Wuhan)
-+ Initially protein level for only one protein (sucha as S ~1200 aa)
++ Initially protein level for only one protein (such as S ~1200 aa)
 Workflow:
 GISAID/NEXTSTRAIN > dataset > sampling > msa > PHMM

 ### Computer vision